boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Had you asked me before I started this I would have said, README, main, index, license.
 Thankfully the results reflect my thoughts pretty well.
 Although there are a lot of interesting ones in there.
 I have no idea why so many projects contain a file called `15` or `s15`.

-The makefile being the most common surprised me a little, but then I remembered that it is used a lot in many new JavaScript projects, and with that being among the most common projects makes a lot of sense.
-That said it still seems that jQuery is king and reports of its death are greatly exaggerated.
+The makefile being the most common surprised me a little, but then I remembered it is used in many new JavaScript projects.
+Another interesting thing to note is that it appears jQuery is still king and reports of its death are greatly exaggerated.

 | file-name | count |
 | -------- | ----- |